Main Campus: 311W Morrill Hall

 Current Research & Projects

 I am interested in the relationship between US television and US imperial politics in the contemporary era.
-I consider TV to be a key site within which an imaginary "America" is constructed for US citizens and others in the world.
+I consider TV to be a key site within which an "American" imaginary is constructed for US citizens and others in the world.
 It was this idea of "America" that was attacked on 9/11 and this idea of "America" that was reinvigorated in the wake of the attacks, so it is this idea that must be interrogated if we are to understand and improve global relations for the 21st century.
 My first book, Terrorism TV, examined the role of entertainment television in the manufacture of consent for the so-called War on Terror.
-I recently completed an introductory popular culture textbook for Routledge (Interrogating Popular Culture: Key Questions) and an edited anthology on American militarism as represented on the small screen from 1950 to the present (American Militarism on the Small Screen, with Anna Froula).
-I am in the preliminary stages of research for a new project examining the American Forces Radio and Television Service, with an emphasis on television.
-This will be a cultural history of the service, its transmission networks, and its effects on U.S. service personnel, their families and civilian "interlopers" in places like Panama, Vietnam, Korea, and Italy.
-In addition to these works, I have published numerous articles on the televisual mediation of contemporary political and social issues (the War on Terror, the War on Drugs, immigration politics and the New Economy, to name a few) in both scholarly journals and edited volumes.
+I have also written an introductory popular culture textbook for Routledge (Interrogating Popular Culture: Key Questions) and edited an anthology on American militarism as represented on the small screen from 1950 to the present (American Militarism on the Small Screen, with Anna Froula).
+I am currently conducting research for a new project examining the American Forces Radio and Television Service, with an emphasis on television.
+It will be a cultural history of the service, its transmission networks, and its effects on U.S. service personnel, their families, and civilian "interlopers" in places like Panama, Vietnam, Korea, Germany, and Japan.
+In addition to these works, I have published numerous articles on the televisual mediation of contemporary political and social issues (the War on Terror, the War on Drugs, immigration politics, and the New Economy, to name a few) in both scholarly journals and edited volumes.